lliurexia/PhotoGlimmer/README.md

-# PhotoGlimmer - Illuminating  People In Photos
+# PhotoGlimmer for LliureX - Illuminating People In Photos
-#### ✨✨ The photo editor that makes you look as sharp as the landscape behind you (or the vice versa) ✨✨
+#### ✨✨ The photo editor that makes you look as sharp as the landscape behind you (or vice versa) ✨✨

+> **Note**: This is a forked repository adapted specifically for LliureX.

 #### ✨✨ New Features In Version 0.3 ✨✨